shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w1_neural_networks/01_neural_networks_intuition/readme.md

   ![alt text](resources/notes/10.png)

 - So far, we've described the NN as calculating affordability, awareness, perceived quality.
 But in reality, humans **needn't devise these features** (affordability etc.).
-Instead of manually feature engineering as we did before, **the network determines the features to use in hidden layers by itself**.
+Instead of manually feature engineering as we did before, **the network determines the features to use in hidden layers by itself** (&rarr; you'll see later).
 This is why NN is one of the most powerful learning algorithms today.

   ![alt text](resources/notes/11.png)